Tetanus: Incubation period

-The incubation period of tetanus may be up to several months but is usually about ten days.
+The incubation period of tetanus may be up to several months, but is usually about ten days.
 In general, the farther the injury site is from the central nervous system, the longer the incubation period.
 Shorter incubation periods will have more severe symptoms.
-In trismus nascentium (i.e. neonatal tetanus), symptoms usually appear from 4 to 14 days after birth, averaging about 7 days.
-On the basis of clinical findings, four different forms of tetanus have been described.
+In trismus nascentium (i.e., neonatal tetanus), symptoms usually appear from 4 to 14 days after birth, averaging about 7 days.
+Based on clinical findings, four different forms of tetanus have been described.

 Generalized tetanus

-Generalized tetanus is the most common type of tetanus, representing about 80% of cases.
+Generalized tetanus is the most common type, representing about 80% of cases.
 The generalized form usually presents with a descending pattern.
 The first sign is trismus or lockjaw, then facial spasms (called risus sardonicus), followed by stiffness of the neck, difficulty in swallowing, and rigidity of pectoral and calf muscles.
 Other symptoms include elevated temperature, sweating, elevated blood pressure, and episodic rapid heart rate.
 Spasms may occur frequently and last for several minutes, with the body shaped into a characteristic form called opisthotonos.
 Spasms continue for up to four weeks, and complete recovery may take months.

 Neonatal tetanus

 Neonatal tetanus (trismus nascentium) is a form of generalized tetanus that occurs in newborns, usually those born to mothers who themselves have not been vaccinated.
-If the mother has been vaccinated against tetanus, the infants acquire passive immunity, and are thus protected.
+If the mother has been vaccinated against tetanus, the infants acquire protection through passive immunity.
 It usually occurs through infection of the unhealed umbilical stump, particularly when the stump is cut with a non-sterile instrument.
 As of 1998, neonatal tetanus was common in many developing countries, and was responsible for about 14% (215,000) of all neonatal deaths.
 In 2010, the worldwide death toll was approximately 58,000 newborns.
-As the result of a public health campaign, the death toll from neonatal tetanus was reduced by 90% between 1990 and 2010, and by 2013, the disease had been largely eliminated from all but 25 countries.
+As a result of a public health campaign, the death toll from neonatal tetanus was reduced by 90% between 1990 and 2010.
+By 2013, the disease had been largely eliminated from all but 25 countries.
 Neonatal tetanus is rare in developed countries.

 Local tetanus

-Local tetanus is an uncommon form of the disease, in which people have persistent contraction of muscles in the same anatomic area as the injury.
+Local tetanus is an uncommon form of the disease, in which people have persistent muscle contractions in the same anatomic area as the injury.
 The contractions may persist for many weeks before gradually subsiding.
 Local tetanus is generally milder; only about 1% of cases are fatal, but it may precede the onset of generalized tetanus.